Budapest - Can make you Hungary

-1. You most certainly can't leave Budapest without trying one it's most traditional foods, langos.
+1. You most certainly can't leave Budapest without trying one its most traditional foods, langos.
 Langos is a flatbread that is deep-fried in fat and can be served plain or smothered with cheese blends and other flavorful toppings.
-When I was a kid we ate it with butter and syrup as a breakfast.
+When I was a kid we ate it with butter and syrup as breakfast.

-Who knew you could find langos nearly anywhere in Budapest, and that you could put cheese and other delicious topping on it.
+Who knew you could find langos nearly anywhere in Budapest, and that you could put cheese and other delicious toppings on it.
 Although you can find it anywhere, we recommend heading to the Central Market Hall.

 2. If you love cooking and eating, sign up for a Hungarian cooking course.
 These courses are easy to find online, and you will get to experience an authentic three-course meal that you helped create.

 3. Every year from September 5th to 8th, you can catch the Budapest International Wine Festival.
 This festival has been running for many years and has become custom to the natives and tourists alike.

 4. Hungarian Unicum is one of the most famous liquors in the country.
 It's in herbal bitterness that aids in digestion, which you will find helps tremendously after delving into all of the spicy street foods.
 You can also head to the Zwack Museum to learn all about the miracle liquor.

 5. Make way to the Etyek-Buda Wine Region to experience one of the leading wine-producing villages that have been around since the 18th century.
 This winery makes for a great day trip.
 Just prepare yourself to try dozens of varieties.